shristy2004/AI-Plant-Disease-Detector-LEAFIFY/README.md

 If you found this project helpful:

-- Give it a ⭐ on GitHub
+⭐ Star this repository

+🍴 Fork the project

+🤝 Contribute to improve it

-- Share it with others
+💚 Share it with others
-- Contribute to enhance the project